-Loop-Copy-Mutate: Music from People and Places is a new project by the Genetic Choir which will yield a year-long series of concerts.
-Led by singer and artistic director Thomas Johannsen the Genetic Choir will direct our ears towards something urbanites often take for granted: city sounds.
-Together with laptop artist Robert van Heumen, programmer Stelios Manousakis, and the public, the choir will transform sampled city sounds into voice and music compositions.
+Loop-Copy-Mutate: Music from People and Places is a new project by the Genetic Choir, which will yield a year-long series of concerts in 2017.
+Led by singer and artistic director Thomas Johannsen the Genetic Choir directs our ears towards something urbanites often take for granted: city sounds.
+Together with laptop artist Robert van Heumen, programmer Stelios Manousakis, and the public, the choir transforms sampled city sounds into voice and music compositions.

-For Loop-Copy-Mutate the Genetic Choir will invite people from all over the world to enrich concert database with sounds taken from their own surroundings.
-The choir will source its sounds from this database, so the public is involved in shaping the compositions.
+We invite people from all over the world to enrich our online database with sounds taken from their own surroundings.
+The choir sources its sounds from this database for live performances, so the public is involved in shaping the compositions.

 Learn more about how to contribute a sound to our project: Loop-Copy-Mutate_Get Involved

 For more background information on the Loop-Copy-Mutate project click here.

 ROBERT VAN HEUMEN is a composer and improvising musician using an extended laptop-instrument to perform highly immersive and hyper-dynamic electro-acoustic music.
 Van Heumen teaches at the Conservatory of Amsterdam and previously worked as a project manager at STEIM .

 STELIOS MANOUSAKIS is a composer, performer, sound artist, and researcher, collaborating within the fields of art, science, engineering / composition, performance, and installation.
 He uses software he designs himself, merging algorithmic finesse with the immediacy of audience participation, and the expressiveness of improvisation.